 Difference between Premiere and Premiere+

 The only major difference between the 2018 Roku Premiere and Premiere+ is the remote.
 The Premiere comes with the basic IR Roku remote that requires line of site.
-However, for just $10 more the Premiere+ includes the advanced point anywhere Roku Remote with voice search, headphone jack, and gaming buttons.
+However, for just $10 more the Premiere+ includes the advanced Remote with voice search and volume and power buttons for your TV.
 The advanced remote also includes volume buttons for your television which is life-changing.

 I purchased A TCL Roku TV that came with the standard remote and I eventually went out and purchased the more Advanced Roku Remote, so it’s definitely worth getting the Premiere+ for the remote.
 In fact, unless you can’t afford the extra $10 I would only recommend the Premiere+ if you are considering either of these new Roku devices.
 You can see all the Roku players on the Roku Website.